 “Most everyone in a key position on the film went to school with me in Ohio.
 Joanna Rudolph, who produced the film, is pretty much the only person I met in New York…but I did meet her through a friend I went to school with in Ohio.
 Cole Pisano, the director of photography, and Jeremy Dempe, assistant camera, actually came in from Ohio to Brooklyn to shoot, and so did Alex.
 So we were all staying together in my little studio apartment (which also doubled as the set with some production design by Rachel Lowery) for the five shoot days.

 We shot on a hacked Panasonic GH2 with an adapter for Nikon lenses.
 They were nice and sharp and fast, which was good because we were using a lot of available light, especially at night.
 Cole was really incredible.
 Not only does he understand exposure better than anyone I know, he also had very simple lights.
 He brought a few china balls and practicals and he and Jeremy created what they called the ‘party plank’, sticking some LED lights on a foam board to help out with some of the night stuff.”

 Squeezing post into the hours between the commitments of life and his job as a freelance editor, Garchar spent a year in Avid Media Composer off and on taking The Ascent through post, with Steve Pequignot handling color correction and Steve Giammaria stepping up for the final sound mix – bringing the film in for its just over $3000 Indiegogo raised budget.

-And here’s a teaser for all seven films in the series, which you’ll find on the NebCinematics Vimeo Channel as they land:
+You’ll be able to watch all seven films in the series on the NebCinematics Vimeo Channel as they land.